AkazieIT/grav-theme-akazie-wood/README.md

 These settings can be changed directly in the backend without time-consuming changes via FTP

-Optionally, in the theme folder `/custom/css`, the file `custom.css` can be used to define your own styles and to override the existing formatting.
+Optionally, in the theme folder `/custom/css`, the file `custom.css` can be used to define your own styles and to override the existing formatting. **Please make sure to activate your custom.css in the Theme settings.**